-In January 2022 the Company's Sustainability Working Group carried out a climate risk assessment to compile the draft list of short, medium, and long term climate risks and opportunities.
+In January 2022 the Company's Sustainability Working Group caried out a climate risk assessment to compile the draft list of short, medium, and long term climate risks and opportunities.
 Climate risks were categorised as either transitional or physical with potential causes and impacts determined.
 Each risk and opportunity were then given a rating according to three different areas: likelihood, consequence, and control.
 Likelihood refers to the probability of the risk occurring within a particular timeframe.
 Consequence deals with the potential outcome of a risk event that affects a firm's operations.
 The control aspect refers to any actions or processes a company has in place that can reduce the likelihood of risk events occurring or minimise risk impacts.
 These factors were combined to produce an overall risk rating of either extreme, high, moderate, or low.
-A list of the risks and opportunities considered can be found below in the table titled 'Climate Risks and Opportunities'.
+A list of the risks and Opportunities'.
 A review of the identified risks and opportunities was conducted during FY23 as part of our scenario analysis assessment.
 No changes were made.